Stardust-math/Mathematical_Modeling/HW_3/project_overview.md

 where $c_k$ are Fourier coefficients computed from the sampled contour.

-This representation gives a compact frequency-domain description of the curve:
+This gives a compact frequency-domain description of the curve:

 - small $K$ preserves only coarse global shape;
 - moderate $K$ recovers dominant geometric features;
-- large $K$ reproduces fine details and local undulations.
+- large $K$ reproduces fine details and sharp local undulations.

 The cardioid and wavy-circle examples show this progression clearly.
 Their static reconstructions visualize how the contour evolves as $K$ increases, and the GIF demonstrations make the epicycle interpretation directly visible.
-The error-versus-$K$ figures confirm the same trend quantitatively: reconstruction error drops rapidly at first and then gradually saturates once the dominant modes have already been captured.
+The error-versus-$K$ figures confirm the same trend quantitatively: reconstruction error drops rapidly at first and then enters a saturation regime once the dominant modes have already been captured.

-## 6. Website Content Arrangement
+## 8. Website Content Arrangement

 Following the report structure, the webpage is arranged in the same logical order:

 1. **Abstract**
-2. **Project Overview**
+2. **Project overview and workflow**
 3. **Static SVG figures** in the same order as the report figures
 4. **GIF demos** for Fourier epicycle reconstruction
 5. **Embedded PDF report**

-If `HW_3/Images/GUI.jpeg` is uploaded later, the optional GUI screenshot block already reserved in `index.html` can be enabled directly.
+If you later upload `HW_3/Images/GUI.jpeg`, you can also enable the optional GUI screenshot block already reserved in `index.html`.